 Saluting Florida’s Future Filmmakers

-Submissions are now being accepted for The 25th annual Student Showcase of Films (SSOF).
+THE SUBMISSION DEADLINE HAS BEEN EXTENDED for The 25th annual Student Showcase of Films (SSOF).
 The competition is free and open to aspiring filmmakers, writers, graphic designers and digital media artists who are currently enrolled in any high school or college in the state of Florida.

 Now in its twenty-fifth year of existence, SSOF has awarded more than $1.6 million.
 This year, the program boasts an increased award offering, with more than $20,000 in cash, scholarships and prizes up for grabs for entries in the following categories: